-LWVUS criteria for recognition of local Leagues (taken from the New Local League Starter Kit) include, but are not limited to:
+LWVUS criteria for recognition of local Leagues (taken from the New local League Starter Kit) include, but are not limited to:

-- Establishing a leadership group, consisting of chairperson and at least 2 other members. - Establishing a nonpartisanship policy and DEI policy, subscribing to League positions, respecting other Leagues' jurisdictions; appropriately using the name of LWV. - Working in partnership with the state (or national) League to uphold business best practices to minimize risk and liability, such as IRS reporting. - Having: - Bylaws - Memorandum of Understanding, including agreements on: - Per Member Payment and Collection MOU - Database Entry c.
-Leagues-at-Large
+- Establishing a leadership group, consisting of chairperson and at least 2 other members. - Membership attendance in member orientations - Establishing a nonpartisanship policy and DEI policy, subscribing to League positions, respecting other Leagues' jurisdictions; appropriately using the name of LWV. - Working in partnership with the state (or national) League to uphold business best practices to minimize risk and liability, such as IRS reporting. - Having: - Bylaws - Memorandum of Understanding, including agreements on: - IRS Reporting Status - Money Flow - Liability Coverage. - b.

-- IRS Reporting Status

-- Money Flow

-- Liability Coverage.

-- b.
 ILOs: Members enrolled in local Leagues may organize ILOs in order to promote the purposes of the League and to take action on county, metropolitan, or regional governmental matters.
 Those wishing to pursue the formation of any new ILO should contact the LWV-VA President and Membership Director.